OG-JCR/tableFormDuplicator/README.md

   - Formula fields
   - Lookup fields (external table references)
   - Fields from related tables not being duplicated
-- **Interactive Field Editor**: Edit field names and types before duplication
+- **Interactive Field Editor**: Edit field names and types before duplication, and **exclude fields** so they are not created in the new table
 - **Selective Form Duplication**: Choose which forms to duplicate via checkboxes

 ### Technical Features

 - **Field Key Remapping**: Automatically maps old field keys to new field keys for form integrity
-- **FormRules Support**: Preserves conditional show/hide/require logic
+- **Form Rules Support**: Copies form rules from the dedicated endpoint and remaps field keys.
+Any rule conditions/actions referencing excluded or uncreated fields are filtered out for safety.
 - **Design Element Support**: Full support for HTML and DIVIDER elements with style preservation
 - **Dynamic Field Validation**: Cross-references form fields with source table to identify missing dependencies
 - **External Dependency Handling**: Intelligently excludes features requiring external resources: